Meaningful books are hard to find.

 Join the maze and go cheese-hunting now.

-Smarter Growth combines six years of research on personal growth, neuroscience and psychology.
+The Inner Scorecard combines years of research on personal growth, neuroscience and psychology.
 It blends personal stories with practical advice.

 It’s written by Olle Lindholm (hey, that’s me!) and you can learn more about it here.